marinetech/Udoo/udoo2node/README.md

             1 --> hydrophone,
             2 --> camera
             3 --> others,
-    starting_time HH:MM:SS when to start recording the file, duration HH:MM:SS of duration of the recording, chunck_duration chunk duration [seconds], delete flag, if 1 erase it after sending, otherwise if 0 not, force_flag if trying to record while transmitting:
+    starting_time Unix timestamp, in second, when to start recording the file, duration duration, in minutes of the recording, chunck_duration chunk duration [seconds], delete flag, if 1 erase it after sending, otherwise if 0 not, force_flag if trying to record while transmitting:
                 0 (default) not allowed (error feedback)
                 1 (force) stop transmitting and start recording 2 (both) do both the operations together